ublue-os/hwe/README.md

 !!! warning

     Ensure that the packages `kmod-nvidia` and/or `akmod-nvidia` are not installed on your system.
-These may break the build in graphics card drivers and you may end up with no output from your GPU.
+These may break the built in graphics card drivers and you may end up with no output from your GPU.
     You can check for their presence with `rpm-ostree status`.

 ### 1. Rebase onto the image